valentingol/yaecs/DOCUMENTATION.md

 parent list and merge the variations into those copies to return the list of children configs.
 We now only need to save the parent config because finding the children from the parent is fully determined by the content of the parent.
-Additionally, it is easy to visualize the entirety of the set of experiments just by having a look at the `variations` parameter.
+Additionally, it is easy to visualise the entirety of the set of experiments just by having a look at the `variations` parameter.

 #### Advanced usage